 The European Union (EU) is a political and economic union in Europe.
 It promotes cooperation among the member states in such fields as foreign affairs and security policies (e.g. economic and currency integration policies), police, and criminal justice.
 Its former body, the European Economic Community (EEC), was formed in 1967, integrating the European Coal and Steel Community (ECSC), the European Economic Community (EEC) (established in 1958), and the European Atomic Energy Community (EAEC).
 The EEC aimed for the establishment of a communal market that has achieved the free movements of goods, services, people and capital.
 Accordingly, the EEC completed the customs union and the Common Agricultural Policy in 1968.
 Furthermore, the Treaty of Maastricht entered into force in 1993; this treaty promotes integration in political aspects as well in addition to economic and currency integration.
 Following this, the EU (European Union) was established.
 After five expansions, the EU now has 28 member states.
-As part of the steadily expanding EU, the Treaty Establishing the Constitution for Europe was adopted in 2004 with the purpose of maintaining forward momentum and deepening integration.
-However, referendums in France and the Netherlands rejected ratification of the Treaty in 2005.
+The Treaty Establishing the Constitution for Europe was adopted in 2004, however, referendums in France and the Netherlands rejected ratification of the Treaty in 2005.
 Accordingly, in June 2007, member states agreed to draft a Reform Treaty that basically maintains the content of the Constitution of Europe while excluding elements peculiar to a "Constitution".
 At the informal European Summit in Lisbon in June 2007, the Reform Treaty ("the Treaty of Lisbon") was signed.
-The Treaty entered into force on December 1, 2009 after going through the process of ratification by all member countries.
+The Treaty entered into force on December 1, 2009 after going through the ratification by all member countries.

-In May 2014, the European Parliament election was held for the first time after the Treaty of Lisbon came into force.
-A new administration was established with Juncker from Luxembourg becoming the President of the European Commission in November and Tusk from Poland becoming the President of the European Council in December.
+After the European Parliament election held in May 2014, Juncker from Luxembourg became the President of the European Commission in November and Tusk from Poland became the President of the European Council in December.